National Securities Depository Limited

 National Securities Depository Limited (NSDL) is an Indian central securities depository, based in Mumbai.
 It was established in August 1996 as the first electronic securities depository in India with national coverage.
-At the end of 2023, its demat accounts held assets worth ₹398 lakh crore ($4.7 trillion).
+As of 2025, its demat accounts held assets worth ₹464 lakh crore ($4.64 trillion).

 NSDL provides services to investors, stock brokers, custodians and issuer companies through a network of Depository Participants and digital platforms.
 Its services are related to dematerialization, transfer and settlement of securities in the Indian securities market.

 History

 National Securities Depository Limited (NSDL) is an Indian central securities depository under the jurisdiction of Ministry of Finance, Government of India based in Mumbai.
-The enactment of Depositories Act, December 1995 paved the way for establishment of NSDL.
+The enactment of Depositories Act, December 1995 paved the way for establishment of NSDL as Joint-Venture of PSUs and PSBs.
 It was established in 1996 as the first electronic securities depository in India with national coverage.

 NSDL has more than 2.80 crore demat accounts as of 30 June 2022.
 It contributes to majority of the settlement in the Indian securities markets and has more than 89% share in the total value of assets held in demat form in India.

 The initial public offering (IPO) of NSDL was launched in July 2025 as an offer for sale (OFS) of shares worth ₹4,012 crore (US$458 million) by its existing shareholders, including NSE, IDBI Bank, State Bank of India, HDFC Bank, and SUUTI.
 The shares listed on BSE on 6 August 2025.
+The SUUTI (Specified Undertaking of the Unit Trust of India) sold 34.15 lakh shares in the IPO, representing a government share sale since SUUTI holds shares on behalf of the Government of India.